• Skip to primary navigation

 Write Down the Adventures You Want to Experience

-There is something about taking the time to write down what you want to do and the satisfying feeling that comes when you get to cross it off.
+There is something about taking the time to write down what you want to do and the satisfying feeling of when you finally cross it off.

 I recommend having BOTH a local adventure list and an adventures away list.

-You can refer back to the list when you have extra blocks of time or want to plan ahead.
+You can refer to the list when you have extra time or want to plan ahead.

-You can either download and write down your adventure list on paper or keep a running tab in your phone.
+You can either download and write down your adventure list on paper or keep a running tab on your phone.

 For example, cooking is not something that I’m naturally passionate about.

-I LOVE to eat good food but I just don’t have the gift or passion for creating incredible meals.
+I LOVE to eat great food, but I don’t have a passion for creating incredible meals.

-Unfortunately, I still have to cook for my family so I can make the best of it but I’m ok with not being awesome at it.
+Unfortunately, I still have to cook for my family, I can try to make the best of it, but I’m ok with not being amazing at it.

 10. Set Goals BIG and small and share the experience with people you love when you can